Toxic waste: Classifying toxic materials

 With the increase of worldwide technology, there are more substances that are considered toxic and harmful to human health.
 Technology growth at this rate is extremely daunting for civilization and can eventually lead to more harm/negative outcomes.
 Some of this technology includes cell phones and computers.
 Such items have been given the name e-waste or EEE, which stands for Electrical and Electronic Equipment.
 This term is also used for goods such as refrigerators, toys, and washing machines.
 These items can contain toxic components that can break down into water systems when discarded.
 The reduction in the cost of these goods has allowed for these items to be distributed globally without thought or consideration to managing the goods once they become ineffective or broken.

 In the US, the Environmental Protection Agency (EPA) and state environmental agencies develop and enforce regulations on the storage, treatment, and disposal of hazardous waste.
 The EPA requires that toxic waste be handled with special precautions, and be disposed of in designated facilities around the country.
 Also, many US cities have collection days where household toxic waste is gathered.
 Some materials that may not be accepted at regular landfills are ammunition, commercially generated waste, explosives/shock sensitive items, hypodermic needles/syringes, medical waste, radioactive materials, and smoke detectors.

+Household products can be identified by warning labels that may include the storage or disposal of certain products.
+Within an average US household, there are approximately 15.5 pounds of hazardous material disposed of each year.
+To reduce a household's toxic waste, the New Hampshire Department of Environmental Services recommends that consumers be more cautious when buying products and try to avoid those with warning labels.
+Furthermore, following safe storage procedures and always working cautiously when using chemical-filled household products.

-Health effects
+Hazardous effects

+Environmental Impacts

+Toxic waste has a variety of impacts on the environment.
+It has the potential to contaminate soil, lower air quality, pollute waterways, and increase wildfire risks.
+As hazardous chemicals enter the environment, it is difficult to remove them.
+As a result of the decomposition process of toxic waste, many harmful chemicals are released into the atmosphere.